alfredscyriac/arogyam/README.md

 ![Arogyam Banner](./assets/images/Arogyambanner.png)
 # Arogyam - AI Powered Ingredient Safety Platform

-**Arogyam** is an intelligent ingredient identification platform that helps users avoid harmful ingredients while shopping.
-Users can create personalized avoidance lists, scan product barcodes, and receive AI-powered safety analysis with confidence levels.
-Unsafe products can be saved to a watchlist for future reference.
+**Arogyam** is an ingredient safety scanner that enables users to avoid certain ingredients from the products they consume.
+These avoidances can include but is not limited to allergens, religious obligiations, and more.
+Users create their own personalized avoidance lists, scan product barcodes using their devices built in camera, and receive AI-powered safety analysis with confidence levels.
+Unsafe products are flagged and can be saved to a watchlist for future reference.
 ---
 ## Features

 ### Implemented
 - **Complete Authentication System**
   - User signup and signin with JWT authentication
-  - Email verification with token-based system
+  - Two factor account authentication with personalized email verification with token-based system
   - Password reset functionality
   - Secure logout

 - **Dashboard**
-  - Personalized avoidance list with full CRUD operations
+  - Only authenticated users gain access to the dashboard
-  - Real-time state management with Zustand
+  - The dashboard consists of four components: avoidance list, product scanner, safety report, and unsafe product watchlist
   - MongoDB integration for data persistence

 - **Product Scanning**
   - Barcode scanner using device camera